-Religious and biblical photography is a very interesting mini genre in photography.
+Religious and bible photography is a very interesting mini genre in photography.
 You are focusing on capturing the spiritual and using unique compositions and ideas to make interesting photos of religious objects come to life.
 When focusing on the bible, there are some other things that you will need to keep in mind to make your shots really stand above the rest.

 Some others have used the bible as inspiration for their photography.
 For example, in this blog post, artist Kelly Jobe speaks to how the bible allowed her to reinvent herself as a photographer.
 Thinking of biblical interpretation has allowed numerous artists, authors, photographers, and creators to create pieces of work that have truly stood the test of time.
-If you are either photographing the bible in a literal sense, or leaning on it for inspiration, it can be a fantastic tool to reshape your photography.
+If you are either photographing the bible in a literal sense, or leaning on it for inspiration, it can be a fantastic tool to reshape your bible photography.